n-zeplo/ui-dev-workshop-exercise/README.md

 - Menu has two columns between 550px and 800px.

 ## Hints
 - You'll need media queries for this.
-For a refresher on media queries, play around with the brower window size with [this example](http://codepen.io/anon/pen/QjomXY?editors=110).
+For a refresher on media queries, play around with the browser window size with [this example](http://codepen.io/anon/pen/QjomXY?editors=110).
 Also note that your `sass` preprocessor can help to make your media query specifiers a bit more localized within your code.